owncloud/ocis/docs/testing.md

 ---

-## Acceptance tests
+## API Acceptance tests

-We are using the ownCloud 10 acceptance testsuite against ocis.
+We are using the ownCloud 10 API acceptance testsuite against ocis.
 To set this up you need the owncloud 10 core repo, a ldap server that the acceptance tests can use to manage users, a redis server for file-versions and the ocis-reva code.

 ### Getting the tests